-If you come to Yoshi’s for the sushi, you won’t be disappointed.
-You’ll find the usual rolls you can order from most sushi restaurants, such as spicy tuna, salmon with avocado, shrimp tempura, and of course the California roll (made with crab stick)—all served with eight to 10 pieces.
-But the menu also has a Turks and Caicos twist, so you’ll also find the Spicy Conch Roll, made fresh with the local delicacy conch—plucked straight from the nearby ocean and served with cucumber, fish roe and spicy sauce.
-Making sushi on an island also means that the fish is often fresh, and during lobster season the menu expands to include several lobster dishes.
+If you come to Yoshi’s for sushi, you won’t be disappointed.
+You’ll find the usual rolls you can order from most sushi restaurants, such as spicy tuna, salmon with avocado, shrimp tempura, and of course, the California Roll (made with crab stick)—all served with eight to 10 pieces.
+But the menu also has a Turks and Caicos twist, so you’ll also find the Spicy Conch Roll, created with fresh local conch and served with cucumber, fish roe, and spicy sauce.
+Making sushi on an island also means that the fish is often fresh.
+During the local August to April spiny lobster season, the menu expands to include several fresh lobster dishes.

-There’s something here for the vegetarians too, beyond the salads.
-Choose from the Asparagus Tempura Roll, Avocado and Cucumber, Carrot Roll (made with carrot, avocado, and cucumber), or the Spring Roll with Avocado.
+There’s something here for vegetarians too, beyond the salads.
+Choose from the Asparagus Tempura Roll, Avocado and Cucumber, the Spring Roll with Avocado, or the Carrot Roll made with carrot, avocado, and cucumber.

 If you’re not so keen on sushi, Yoshi’s offers an extensive menu beyond the sushi rolls.
-There are several noodle dishes to choose from, including a Ramen Noodle Soup and Tempura Udon Noodle Soup (tempura options include vegetables, chicken, shrimp, and lobster when it’s in season).
-The appetizer menu also includes several options for those looking for something other than sushi, such as the Pork Ribs served with Japanese barbecue sauce, the Chicken Katsu (garlicky deep-fried chicken), and the Beef Blossom—sliced beef served with garlic, scallions, and a citrusy dressing.
+There are several noodle dishes to choose from, including ramen noodle soup and tempura Udon noodle soup.
+The tempura options include vegetables, chicken, shrimp, and lobster when it’s in season.
+The appetizer menu also includes several options for those looking for something other than sushi, such as pork ribs served with Japanese barbecue sauce, the Chicken Katsu (garlic deep-fried chicken), and the Beef Blossom, which is sliced beef served with garlic, scallions, and a citrusy dressing.

 At Yoshi’s, the drinks menu is as extensive as the food menu.
-You can pair your meal with a round of Sake, a Japanese alcohol drink made with fermented rice that’s served either hot or cold, depending on your personal preference.
-For more contemporary cocktails, there are also plenty of options on the menu, including the Blue Lagoon (vodka, lemonade, and blue curacao), the Rasta Punch (rum punch with blue curacao), and the Hurricane (coconut rum with orange and cranberry juices).
-The traditional cocktails are also on offer, from a classic Margarita to the Moscow Mule (vodka and ginger beer).
+You can pair your meal with a round of sake, which is a Japanese alcohol made from fermented rice.
+Sake can be served either hot or cold, depending on personal preference.
+For more contemporary cocktails, there are also plenty of options on the menu, including the Blue Lagoon (vodka, lemonade, and blue curaçao), the Rasta Punch (rum punch with blue curaçao), and the Hurricane (coconut rum with orange and cranberry juices).
+Traditional cocktails are also on offer, from a classic margarita to the Moscow mule.
 You’ll also find a variety of beers, wines, and martinis.